-My journey with yoga began when I was a teenager, learning asanas simply to move and feel lighter.
-However, as the years unfolded, my practice slipped into the background.
-Yet in moments of stress or uncertainty, I found myself instinctively returning to the mat simply to reconnect with myself.
+My journey with yoga began in my teenage years, when I was drawn to movement simply to feel lighter in my body.
+Over time, life became busy and my practice faded in and out—but in moments of stress or uncertainty, I always found myself returning to the mat to reconnect.

-Eventually, this calling to explore yoga—and life—more deeply led me to the 200-hour Yoga Teacher Training at the Mount Madonna Institute.
-Guided by teachers in the lineage of Baba Hari Dass, I discovered that yoga is far more than movement—it is a lifelong path of awareness, balance, and inner freedom.
+That quiet pull eventually led me to deepen my practice through a 200-hour Yoga Teacher Training at the Mount Madonna Institute, in the lineage of Baba Hari Dass.
+There, I discovered that yoga is not just physical exercise—it is a lifelong path of awareness, balance, and inner steadiness.

-If you are reading this and thinking about beginning your own yoga journey, know this:
+If you are thinking about beginning a yoga practice—know this:

 You don’t need flexibility.